Photo - of -

 CBNERR-VA promotes, supports, coordinates and engages in basic and applied research and monitoring efforts at managed areas within Virginia's coastal region.

 - There are typically 25 research/monitoring projects conducted on an annual basis by researchers from a variety of state and federal agencies, academic institutions and private organizations within the reserve's boundaries.

 - The reserve participates in biological, water quality and weather monitoring programs.

 - The overriding goal of reserve research and monitoring activities is to contribute to effective national, regional and site specific coastal management.

 - Graduate students conducting research at the Virginia Reserve sites are supported through the NOAA/NERR Graduate Research Fellowship Program and minor research grants.
 Undergraduate students are also awarded minor research grants to support research conducted within Reserve boundaries.

-- CBNERR also participates in the VIMS Summer Intern Program, supporting and mentoring undergraduate students selected to perform summer research projects.
+- CBNERR-VA also participates in the VIMS Summer Intern Program, supporting and mentoring undergraduate students selected to perform summer research projects.

 - Virginia Department of Conservation and Recreation Permit Form DCR199-043 (for Taskinas Creek Research)

 - For a listing of current research projects, click here.